Chicago cops sidelined for allegedly seizing guns without making arrests, then lying about it

 One officer tried to hand the IDs of the men they stopped to the cop who found the gun.

-“You thinking what I’m thinking?” said the officer who found the gun.
+“You thinking what I’m thinking?” the officer who found the gun said.

 The other officer then shut off his camera, according to the COPA letter.

-One of the other officers’ cameras then captured someone — presumably one of the men who were stopped — saying, “Keep the gun, I don’t care.”
+The camera of one of the other officers then captured someone saying, “Keep the gun, I don’t care.”

-A day later, one of the cops submitted a report saying officers responded to a call of a person with a gun and saw three people run from a home in the 10400 block of South Maryland Street, the letter states.
+According to the letter, one of the cops submitted a report a day later saying officers responded to a call of a person with a gun and saw three people run from a home in the 10400 block of South Maryland Street.
 The officers said they found two guns, a Canik TP9 and a Glock 19, that were inventoried in separate reports.

 “Recovery of firearms more than likely did not happen according to [the] report filed,” according to the letter.

-“We understand why you have this weapon,” the officer reportedly said.
+“We understand why you have this weapon,” it quoted the officer as saying.
 “We’ll let you go.
 This never happened.”

-Two of the officers later claimed in a report that they found the gun while responding to a ShotSpotter alert in the 100 block of East 127th Street.
-But POD surveillance camera footage and GPS records show “it would be impossible for the officers to have recovered the firearm in the location and manner stated,” according to the letter.
+Two of the officers later said in a report that they found the gun while responding to a ShotSpotter alert in the 100 block of East 127th Street.
+But surveillance-camera footage and GPS records show “it would be impossible for the officers to have recovered the firearm in the location and manner stated,” according to the letter.

-Kersten said the allegations had been referred to both the FBI and county prosecutors.
+Kersten said the accusations had been referred to both the FBI and county prosecutors.

-Tandra Simonton, a spokeswoman for the state’s attorney’s office, said the matter “is under review” and declined further comment.
+Tandra Simonton, a spokeswoman for the Cook County state’s attorney’s office, said the matter “is under review.”
 The FBI didn’t respond to questions.

-Two of the officers, both of whom joined the force after 2015, are facing a lawsuit in federal court for their involvement in a 2021 arrest of a 47-year-old man who says police dragged him from his home when he answered the door in a towel.
+Two of the officers, both who joined the Chicago Police Department after 2015, are facing a lawsuit in federal court over their involvement in a 2021 arrest of a 47-year-old man who says police dragged him from his home when he answered the door in a towel.
 He says he lost the towel he was wearing and was naked in his yard as his neighbors watched.

 “The officers took no action to help him cover his body,” the lawsuit says.

-A police report says the man got angry at the woman who lived next door for trying to cancel the yard service his father provided for her.
+According to a police report, the man got angry at the woman who lived next door for trying to cancel the yard service his father provided for her.
 The man threatened to kill the woman, entered her home and grabbed her arm before leaving, the report said.
-The man pleaded guilty to misdemeanor charges of trespassing and disorderly conduct, court records show.
+The man pleaded guilty to trespassing and disorderly conduct, court records show.

-Another officer, who joined the police force in 2006, was accused of helping to cover up another cop’s beating of a man in custody.
-The man claimed he was struck by a baton and suffered a cracked collar bone in 2019 in the Lincoln police district on the North Side.
+Another officer, who joined the police department in 2006, was accused of helping to cover up another cop’s beating of a man in custody.
+The man said he was struck by a baton and suffered a cracked collar bone in 2019 in the Lincoln police district on the North Side.

 The man, who sued the city in federal court, got a $98,000 legal settlement last year, city records show.